Health Features of Smartwatches - A Comprehensive Comparison

 Another possible function of a smartwatch is to measure blood pressure using the classic method using a pressure cuff built into the watch strap.
 This method is accurate and can therefore be used to measure pressure, unlike the above method of analyzing the photoplethysmographic curve.
 Only two products on the market currently have this function.

-For some functions, manufacturers have already obtained medical device certification - this must usually be preceded by a clinical study that confirms the effectiveness and safety of the given method.
-Most manufacturers have certified ECG recording and heart rate monitoring, some have certified sleep apnea detection or blood pressure measurement or hypertension estimation.
-An overview of individual health functions of the main smartwatch models, including certifications, is given in the following table.
+For some features, manufacturers have already obtained medical device certification—this is usually preceded by a clinical trial to confirm the effectiveness and safety of the method in question.
+Most manufacturers have certified ECG recording and heart rate monitoring; some also offer sleep apnea detection, blood pressure measurement, or hypertension assessment.

 Overview of health features of the main smartwatch models on the market